John By: Life and career

 In 1812, By was appointed Commanding Royal Engineer of the Royal Gunpowder Mills in Waltham Abbey.
-A huge explosion had occurred there on 27 November 1811, when “no. 4 Press House and the adjoining Corning House blew up, killing seven workmen and breaking windows in Hackney ten miles away.”
+A huge explosion had occurred there on 27 November 1811, when "no. 4 Press House and the adjoining Corning House blew up, killing seven workmen and breaking windows in Hackney ten miles away."
 By directed the reconstruction of the corning house and built two new gunpowder mills.
 He also introduced two new presses to replace the twelve that had been lost.
 The new presses, and a new design of charcoal press, proved to be more efficient and cheaper to run.

 At the end of the war, By retired from the military.
 In 1826, because of his engineering experience in Canada, he was recalled and assigned there to supervise the construction of the Rideau Canal between Ottawa and Kingston.
 Since the canal was to begin in the wild and sparsely populated Ottawa River valley, his first task was the construction of a town to house the workmen and labourers of associated services.
 The resulting settlement, called Bytown in his honour, was later renamed after the river.
 It was designated as the capital of Canada.

 The canal was completed in six years, and was acclaimed as an engineering triumph.
 It had huge cost overruns, however, and became a political scandal for the Board of Ordnance.
 Colonel By was recalled to London, where he was accused of having made unauthorised expenditures.
 The charges were spurious, and a parliamentary committee exonerated him.
 By petitioned Wellington and other military leaders to review his case, but the damage was done.
 He was forced to retire and never received a formal commendation for his great achievement on the canal.
-By retired to Frant in Sussex and died in 1836, and is buried in the village of Frant.
+By retired to Frant in Sussex and died in 1836; he is buried in the village of Frant.

 Family

 John By married twice.
 He first married Elizabeth Johnson Baines, daughter of a naval captain, at Madron on 12 November 1801.
-Elizabeth died in December 1814 and was buried on December 16 at Cheshunt.
+Elizabeth died in December 1814 and was buried on 16 December at Cheshunt.

 Secondly, he married Esther March in Cheshunt on 14 March 1818.
 John and Esther had two daughters: Harriet Martha, born on 14 March 1821 in Frant.
 She died unmarried on 2 October 1842 and was buried at St. Alban's churchyard in Frant.
 Her parents were later buried there near her.

-The second daughter was Esther March, born on 18 February 1819 in Marylebone, She married Percy Ashburnham in Ticehurst in 1838, and had two children: Esther Harriet in 1844, who died the following year; and Mary Catherine in 1847, who died aged three.
+The second daughter was Esther March, born on 18 February 1819 in Marylebone, She married Percy Ashburnham, a younger son of the George, 3rd Earl of Ashburnham, in Ticehurst in 1838, and had two children: Esther Harriet in 1844, who died the following year; and Mary Catherine in 1847, who died aged three.
 Esther March Ashburnham died on 6 February 1848 and was also buried at Frant.

 By was survived by two brothers: